bigdevwhale/marat555.github.io/_posts/2023-10-25-godaddy-api-wrapper.md

 By offering a quick setup process and the ability to work in both production and test environments, GoDaddy API PHP Wrapper is a valuable tool for anyone looking to leverage the capabilities of GoDaddy's domain management services.

 ### License
-Our GoDaddy API PHP Wrapper is open source and available for use in your projects.
+GoDaddy API PHP Wrapper is open source and available for use in your projects.
 It is released under MIT.
 You can find the full details in the project's GitHub [repository](https://github.com/bigdevwhale/godaddy-api-wrapper).